 A Brief History

-On October 14, 2020, we take the time to (briefly) review 4 of the latest movies from Blumhouse, a production company that has been pumping out films for a movie hungry world crippled by the coronavirus pandemic.
+On October 14, 2020, we take the time to (briefly) review four of the latest movies from Blumhouse, a production company that has been pumping out films for a movie hungry world crippled by the coronavirus pandemic.
 Working with Amazon streaming television service, Welcome to the Blumhouse is a series of horror movies in various types of circumstances, including sci fi, supernatural, human frailty, etc. We have within the past couple weeks watched 4 of their films and will briefly review them here.
 Those films include The Lie, Black Box, Nocturne and Evil Eye.
 As always, we will refrain from getting overly specific with the stories so as to avoid spoilers.
 Each of these films is of the science fiction/horror movie genre, our favorite type of movie!
 Jason Blum certainly seems to be on a movie making roll…

 The Lie, starring Mireille Enos, Peter Sarsgaard and Joey King.